Treasures of the Mayan world: Mexico to Guatemala

 – 11 l/100 kms

-Included in your vehicle rental.
-Ideal to find your way around Mexico’s regions where the telephone network will fail.
+Option included: GPS, ideal for finding your way around Mexico’s regions where the telephone network may fail.
 It will also make it easier for you to find the routes and sites you are looking for, ensuring that you can travel without inconvenience and without wasting time.
 Overnight stay at the Ramada hotel.

 Option included: Standard room.